wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 Couldn't find traces in Wavefront because it was sampled out due to intelligent sampling?
 You can create a sampling policy and let Wavefront know that you want to keep specific traces in Wavefront.
 Creating a sampling policy affects your costs as you store more data within Wavefront.
 See the [Service Description](https://www.vmware.com/download/eula/wavefront-terms-of-service.html) for cost details.

-For details on creating and managing Sampling Policies, see [Managing Sampling Policies](trace_sampling_policies.html).
+For details on creating and managing Sampling Policies, see [Manage Sampling Policies](trace_sampling_policies.html).

 {% include note.html content="Only a [Super Admin user](authorization.html#who-is-the-super-admin-user) or users with [Applications permissions](permissions_overview.html) can create sampling policies." %}